elsiehupp/patron-buttons/README.md

 Honestly this is just supposed to be a drop-in replacement for whatever asset you already have.
 Please do not ask me for support.

+> **Note:** while it may be technically possible to hotlink these assets from GitHub, I can't guarantee that the resources will remain stable, so you should [download the repository](https://github.com/elsiehupp/patron-buttons/archive/refs/heads/master.zip) and reupload any assets you want to use to your own server.

 ## License

 These images use Patreon's brand identity (which is trademarked), and if you use them, you must follow [Patreon's brand guidelines](https://www.patreon.com/brand/guidelines).